chanting - an ancient technique of devotion and trance

 HUM - - - - - - - the sound into which everything dissolves

-But the grammatical form leaves lots of space for various interpretations and it remains a koan in what kind of relationship these four words are.
-As Avalokiteshvara's compassion is focused on the awakening of all sentient beings the mantra is predominantly seen as a prayer for awakening and this prayer is multiplied through the inscriptions on millions of prayer flags, prayer mills and mani stones.
+The grammatical form leaves space for various interpretations and it remains a koan in what kind of relationship these four words are.
+As Avalokiteshvara's compassion is focused on the awakening of all sentient beings the mantra is predominantly seen as a prayer for awakening.
+Out of the OM, the infinite formlessness, the jewel and the lotus are born and we adress them "Oh jewel!
+Oh lotus!".
+Both are symbols for transformation and clarity.
+The jewel as the most refined crystalization of the earth and the lotus as a living beauty rising from the mud.
+This prayer is multiplied through the inscriptions on millions of prayer flags, prayer mills and mani stones in the Buddhist countries.

 "Shree Ram Jay Ram Jay Jay Ram Om" is another popular and simple form of a Sanskrit Mantra.